 1 Imlay Street

-This classic 1875 Italianate was probably the first single-family home that wasn’t a mansion that was built in the Nook Farm section of Asylum Hill.
+This classic 1875 Italianate was probably the first single-family home built in the Nook Farm section of Asylum Hill that wasn’t a mansion.
 It didn’t look that way when we first got a hold of it: several additions plus deteriorating vinyl siding conspired to make the house look so modern that it was excluded from the Imlay-Laurel Historic District!
 (We had it added.)
-We demolished the additions; restored the window crowns and roof brackets beneath the soffit; and returned the third-story windows to their original Italianate look.
-The homebuyers assisted us with the final details, both interior and exterior, and the house reflects a modern sensibility inside while preserving the historic and architectural character of the house as originally built by J. Porter Whiton.

 1 Imlay Street as seen from the northeast